 Next Steps: When Your Parents Need Assisted Living

-Steps to Take When Your Parents Need Assisted Living
+6 Steps to Take When Your Parents Need Assisted Living

 Ideally, your parents can be full participants in the search, but when your loved one is impaired by Alzheimer’s disease or dementia, you may have to proactively take more control of the decision making.

-Whether your parent is choosing the community themself, or whether you need to make that decision for parents impaired by Alzheimer’s or dementia, try to make sure that everyone in your family feels good about the choice.
+Whether your parent is choosing the community themselves or whether you need to make that decision for parents impaired by Alzheimer’s or dementia, try to make sure that everyone in your family feels good about the choice.
 When possible, have conversations with your parents discussing the pros and cons of each option and try to find consensus about the right option.
-You can always bounce ideas off of your Senior Living Advisor during your decision making process and get his or her impressions of communities on your referral list.
-Another smart move is reading reviews of senior communities on SeniorAdvisor.com can also help you make an informed and confident decision.
+You can always bounce ideas off of your Senior Living Advisor during your decision-making process and get his or her impressions of communities on your referral list.
+Another smart move is reading reviews of senior communities on SeniorAdvisor.com, which can also help you make an informed and confident decision.
 Finally, you can also check the background of an assisted living community you are considering with the licensing agency in your state that monitors assisted living.